Cost Saving Strategies: The Rise of Demand Management

 Travel and expense is often viewed as a top cost item that businesses can quickly dial back when the economic climate starts to soften.
 Such an approach can impact business performance in a positive way with immediate savings on the bottom line.
-In fact, 31% of businesses have already predicted a decrease in travel budget for 2021, according to FCM’s State of the Market Report.
+In our State of the Market Report back in September 2020, 31% of businesses had already predicted a decrease in travel budget for 2021.

 However, when business travel is a core contributor to revenue growth and retention, reducing travel has a negative impact.
 Therefore, all businesses are careful to temper the duration for reduced, or stopped, business travel to prevent a fall in income.

-That said, we’re taking a look at both traditional and new approaches that can help deliver savings to your travel program at a time when maximizing savings is critical.
+That said, we’re taking a look at both traditional and new approaches that can help deliver savings to your travel programme at a time when maximising savings is critical.

 Traditional cost saving measures

 Typically, clients look to their travel management company (TMC) to leverage preferred partnerships to drive savings.

 Through strong relationships with airline, hotel, and car suppliers, TMCs can deliver savings for an organisation through their negotiated rates.
 In addition to flat discounts, suppliers typically provide TMCs with a range of programmes like waivers/favours and fare matching that helps clients save even more.

 Identifying policy leakage is another common cost saving measure.
 Despite your TMC and organisation’s efforts to keep traveller booking within policy, some bookings still go astray, with travellers booking through their own preferred channel or choice of supplier.
 When this happens, gaps start to appear in your data and your reporting abilities.

 When leakage is minimal, there is better visibility on cost control.